myltik/azure-docs.ru-ru/articles/hdinsight/hdinsight-hadoop-port-settings-for-services.md

 <properties
-pageTitle="Порты, используемые службой HDInsight | Azure"
+pageTitle="Ports used by HDInsight | Azure"
-description="Список портов, которые используются службами Hadoop, работающими в кластере HDInsight." services="hdinsight" documentationCenter="" authors="Blackmist"
+description="A list of ports used by Hadoop services running on HDInsight." services="hdinsight" documentationCenter="" authors="Blackmist"